enz/pentobi/CONTRIBUTING.md

 Source Code Overview
 --------------------

-The Libboardgame modules contain code that is not specific to Blokus and could be reused for other board games.
+The board game modules contain code that is not specific to Blokus and could be reused for other board games.

 * __[libboardgame_base](libboardgame_base)__